Feelings of love, joy, and pain relief are just a few of the benefits of practicing loving kindness meditation.

 True and genuine love is beyond the physical and is characterized by acts of selflessness, concern for another person’s well-being, and the feelings of contentment that come from just seeing that person happy.

 2. Be a source of comfort.
-Be a source of comfort in the world full of uncertainties, not only for the person you love but also for everyone around you.
+Be a source of comfort in a world full of uncertainties, not only for the person you love but also for everyone around you.

 Loving someone means giving them a shoulder to cry on, a refuge to run to whenever life becomes too much to bear.